lilynolan/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Scott Sullivan, Prototyping Interactive Objects ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before:

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+I throught that codeing was very complex and that only someone who has studied codeing could efficiently use the software.

+*What I learned:
+Codeing can be used as simple building blocks as well as for complex modeling.
+Codeing can start off simply but as more problems and needs are identified the code gets more complex and specific to the task.

+*What I would like to know more about:
-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+I would like to know more about the different types of codeing and how they can be used in real life situations

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on:
+More research on how people interact with a product can always be done and improvements can always be made.
+Having a product that just works isn't good enough when we have access to so many codeing resources.

 ## Interaction flowchart ##